Scholarships & Awards

 Award: Book Prize

-Nominees for the annual OSOT Student Award are nominated by classmates, self, faculty, or other relevant individuals who know their professional commitments.
+Nominees for the annual OSOT Student Award are selected by classmates, self, faculty, or other relevant individuals who are familiar with the individual's professional commitments.
 In the event that there are multiple nominations, selection of a recipient is determined by a vote of classmates, faculty and colleagues.
 A call for nominations for this award is circulated to Student Liaisons and Faculty at mid-point of the final year.

 Recognition of the OSOT Student Award recipient is made annually at the Annual General Meeting and at the university convocation and announced in OSOT’s newsletter.
 Recipients also receive a complimentary annual membership in the Society.

 This support fund is designed to offset some of the students’ costs of participating in clinical placements outside the city of London.
-The award ranges based on student costs.
+The value of the award varies based on student costs.
 For more information, contact the School of Occupational Therapy.